jsliacan/microshift-backend-e2e/README.md

 # microshift-backend-e2e
-A wrapper on top of MicroShift upstream e2e tests to be run mostly on non linux environments with a MicroShift cluster
+A wrapper on top of MicroShift upstream e2e tests to be run on hosts with a running MicroShift cluster.

 ## Overview